 We all look forward to holiday parties, but they do create dilemmas for new parents.
-Many babies are easily overwhelmed by noise, crowds, and new experiences.
+Many babies are easily overwhelmed and over-stimulated by noise, crowds, and new experiences.
 When making plans and accepting invitations, factor baby's tolerance into the equation.
 Does he adapt well to new situations?
 Does he accept strangers easily, or is a loud room full of new faces likely to over-stimulate him?

 The best way to ensure a happy holiday is to create realistic expectations, let baby set the pace, and be ready to adjust your plans if needed.
 For example...